jthuraisamy/SysWhispers/README.md

 SysWhispers helps with evasion by generating header/ASM files implants can use to make direct system calls.

 All core syscalls are supported from Windows XP to 10.
-Example generated files available in `output` folder.
+Example generated files available in `example-output/`.

 ## Introduction